-(She / Her) – East Gippsland / Wellington Representative
+(She / Her) – Secretary/ East Gippsland Representative

-Sarah Clarke grew up in the eastern suburbs of Melbourne, prior to moving to Gippsland in 2003.
-The gaps between the city and country were quickly evident in many areas, particularly inclusion and space for LGBTQI+ people.
-Sarah currently resides in East Gippsland, and is a strong advocate for increased access to health care; primary, secondary and tertiary, mental health service expansion, and social justice.
+Sarah grew up in the eastern suburbs of Melbourne, prior to moving to Gippsland in 2003.
+The gaps between the urban and rural social scene were quickly evident in many areas, particularly inclusion and space for LGBTQI+ people.
+Sarah is our representative for East Gippsland, and is a strong advocate for increased access to health care; primary, secondary and tertiary, mental health service expansion, and social justice.

-Sarah’s professional background has been in health, for the last 10 years, where she worked in a community health organisation, predominantly in the Clinical & Nursing services team, and currently works in a management role within the health sector.
-Sarah frequently travels around Gippsland with her role, and has a passion for establishing relationships based on trust, respect and transparency.
-Sarah studied her Diploma in Community Health (Counselling) in 2013, Health Sciences in 2014, prior to undergraduate studies in Social Sciences (Community Welfare & Counselling) in 2015.
+Sarah’s professional background has been in primary health, for the last 12 years, where she worked in a community health organisation, prior to management roles within the health sector.
+Sarah frequently travels within Gippsland with her role, and has a passion for establishing relationships based on trust, respect and transparency.
+Sarah studied her Diploma of Community Health (Counselling) in 2013, Health Sciences in 2014, prior to undergraduate studies in Social Sciences (Community Welfare & Counselling) in 2015.

-Sarah is a mother of three young children, and in her spare time, volunteers as Secretary for Gippsland Lakes Roller Derby club, roller skates, and likes to travel (preferably with roller skates).
+Sarah is a mother of three young children, and in her spare time, volunteers as Secretary for Gippsland Pride Initiative, and enjoys socialising, gardening and likes to travel.

 Sally Conning who in her own words is just a crazy chick enjoying life.
 But seriously she is a well-travelled and acknowledged LGBTQI+ Elder, advocate, educator and speaker who has a great message to share about life, transgender issues and working on older and aged LGBTQI+ issues.